 - vanilla extract

-- aquafaba (water from an unsalted tin of chickpeas)
+- aquafaba - water from an unsalted tin of chickpeas

-- 1kg of icing sugar
+- icing sugar - or powdered sugar

 Plus a little coconut oil for greasing your cake tins!